 Dr. Natasha also explains how harmful microbes, when they set up shop in the gut lining, release toxins and create what she calls 'drug addicts'.
 She recommends treatments like raw kefir, a fermented yogurt-like drink, for the rehabilitation of the gut.
 She is able to successfully pull children out of a cycle of addiction and stagnation, by changing their diets and introducing large amounts of beneficial bacteria to help crowd out pathogens.

-In many countries, like Australia, citizens simply do not have access to a good source of diverse species, probiotic microbes.
+In many countries, like Victoria, Australia, citizens simply do not have access to a good source of diverse species, probiotic microbes.

 Australia is among the highest prescribers of antibiotics in the world according to this article.
 With 46% of Australia’s population being prescribed antimicrobials in 2014 alone, the average Australian's gut can't be in the best of shape, in terms of microbial diversity.
 Australians are among the sickest in the world according to this article.
 The government and health departments continue to heavily invest in building more hospitals for all the sick people, and for those they are expecting in the future.

 In addition, many Australians now live with superbugs in their gut.
 Antibiotic-resistant microbes are created when some microbes survive, adapt and thrive, after an attempt on their lives.
 According to this Herald Sun article, two thirds of nursing-home residents are now carriers of antibiotic-resistant bacteria.
 The elderly are commonly overprescribed antibiotics.
 It is now understood that antibiotics create superbugs.
 The elderly may have a gut packed with potentially harmful microbes, and not enough good microbes, or a diversity of beneficial microbes via the diet to counter them.
 This article titled, Gut Microbiota and the Immune Compromised, explores how modern society came to be so immune depressed in the first place.